Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 * The five-atom TIP5P water model using the bounded Poisson equation is utilized, @nanoWatQa.f03 (11,000 lines), with paramWatP.h and PORW32_config.start3.
 In every time step it calculates the Coulomb forces of HH-O-LL, L being the dummy charge sites, on top of the time-consuming Poisson equation.
-It runs about 7 hours for t= 400 by 6 cores/3.0 GHz.
+It runs about 7 hours, at least 30 times than the former case, for t= 400 by 6 cores/3.0 GHz.

 Anyone may copy and rewrite these simulation codes under GNU General Public License v3.0, by